 “Why tend to all three?”
 A common question since it’s not the standard procedure.
 They seem to feed each other to create a perfect storm.
 That’s why I tend to all of them.
-It seems to be necessary.
-I’ve handled people for a few years now and it’s rare to see just one of the troubles.
-Looking at the entire problem is necessary to tend to these people – and it’s necessary to notice all three then.
+It appears to be necessary.
+I’ve handled people for a few years now, and it’s rare to see just one of the troubles.
+Looking at the entire problem is necessary to tend to these people – and it’s necessary to notice all three.

-Depression is a constant stress and might have physical pain as a symptom.
+Depression is a chronic stressor and might have physical pain as a symptom.

-Burnout comes from long term stress and can give both depression and physical pain.
+Burnout comes from long-term stress and can cause both depression and physical pain.

-This is the fun – and likely the useful part I love when tending to people.
-It’s pragmatic and it takes us to the core.
-Unless we treat the reason, the true problem, we’re not getting anywhere.
-One could do it the pill-way; try to remove as much symptoms as possible with pills, but I’m baffled by how much we try to do that when it’s so rare to see it work with these things, but that’s not the point here.
+This is the fun – and likely the valuable part I love when tending to people.
+It’s pragmatic, and it takes us to the core.
+Unless we treat the reason – the actual problem – we’re not getting anywhere.
+One could do it the pill way; try to remove as many symptoms as possible with pills, but I’m baffled by how much we try to do that when it’s so rare to see it work with these things, but that’s not the point here.
 It’s the interconnections between the three.

-And well… To see the interconnectedness it seems to be enough to just look at the cases.
+And well… It seems to be enough to just look at the cases to see the interconnectedness.
 There’s rarely just one of the three – and if there is just one of the three, people often say they’ve been bothered by some of the others more or less recently.
-One could question “Where’s the difference between the diagnoses?” as well.
-There’s an obvious difference between physical pain and the feelings of meaninglessness.
-Anxiety, inability to sleep and gastrointestinal troubles aren’t easily mixed together… However, some diagnostic criteria say that if you’ve got one you can’t have the other.
+One could question, “Where’s the difference between the diagnoses?” as well.
+There’s an obvious difference between physical pain and the feeling of meaninglessness.
+Anxiety, inability to sleep, and gastrointestinal troubles aren’t easily mixed up… However, some diagnostic criteria for burnout and depression say that if you’ve got one, you can’t have the other.
 It’s instantly disqualified.
-Burnout and depression interfere with each other, at least in Sweden, where people actually do get sick leave for long term stress once they get ruined enough, in contrast to other places.
+Burnout and depression interfere with each other, at least in Sweden, where people get sick leave for long-term stress once they get ruined enough, in contrast to other places.
 Sometimes there’s no sick leave at all, and sometimes you’re excused for years.
 You’re not entirely sure if that social safety net is there before it’s time to use it.

 Diagnoses are great.
 To bunch people and have standardized ways of solving their problems.
 Fracture – solve it like this, then do that.
 Done.